-"My making is an impressionistic response to place and experience, specialising in hand building techniques with a focus on the vessel form, texture and surface decoration.
-I work from photographs, memory and observed detail.
+Hilary Mayo’s ceramic work is an impressionistic response to place and experience.
+Specialising in hand building techniques with a focus on the vessel form, texture and surface decoration, she works from photographs, memory and observed detail.
 Finely rolled slabs of clay are subtly manipulated to lend fluidity to the forms, and surface details include mark making, impressed textures, mono printing and the addition of found objects, such as, nails or wire.